-Perusal of the epidemiological and experimental literature has led me to the view, which I hold strongly, that manis very similar to other nembers of the animal ki ngdom in this response to carcinogenic agents.
-Studies on animals show that one type of cancer may be induced by a wide variety of agents and that multiple agents may contribute to the causation of a single cancer.
+2. Due to a wide variety of causative factors: genetic, viral, physical or chemical type of cancer may be induced by a wide variety of agents and that multiple agents may contribute to the causation of a single cancer.
 It is highly likely that these observations apply equally to man.